strangeprogrammer/CodeTutorials/README.md

 #### INFORMATION ON APACHE AND DEPLOYMENT MODE
 ---

-The information within this section is specific to projects that use either the development deployment or deployment mode.
+NOTE: The information within this section is specific to projects that use either the development deployment or deployment mode.

 If you will not be installing the project at **/var/www/html/CodeTutorials/** or if you will not be using the path **/var/www/html/static/** for static files then you must read some notes at the beginning of **CodeTutorials/wsgi/wsgi_codetutorials.conf** about proper paths for this project (and if the latter point is the case, you will also need to edit **install.sh** slightly).